siru88/joomlaAmazonAMI/README.md

 # joomlaAmazonAMI
 To install Joomla in Amazon Linux AMI copy the code in JoomlaInstall.sh and run it in the server using the command.

-chmod +x JoomlaInstall.sh
+<b>chmod +x JoomlaInstall.sh

-/bin/bash JoomlaInstall.sh
+/bin/bash JoomlaInstall.sh </b>

+Database logins for site will be placed in
+<b> /home/ec2-user/dblogin.txt </b> please use it to install the site via web browser.